 Click here to visit our dedicated 100 Streets website, which'll give you all the information needed to register.
 From there, we'll be in touch to support and guide you through your very own 100 Streets Challenge!

 If you're struggling to think of a gift idea for someone, we have the solution!
 We're the first Mental Health charity to have our very own tartan!
 Click here to visit our shop and browse our fantastic range of products, made from either 100% Lambswool or 100% New Wool.

 Taking on a fundraising challenge

 Whether it's shaving your head or scaling Ben Nevis, we appreciate all of our fundraisers and will provide as much support and guidance as is required.
-For some ideas or inspiration, have a look at our fundraising guide.
+For some ideas or inspiration, have a look at our new 2019 Fundraising Guide.

 A group of fab fundraisers from our charity partners Viewpoint Housing Association recently took on a bug-eating Bushtucker Trial to raise money (below), proving there is no limit to how creative/brave you can be!

 To sum up the scheme briefly, it refers to employees donating a certain amount of their pre-tax earnings to charity each month.
 It's very easy to set up by speaking to your work's payroll department and, as the money is taken before tax, every £1 donation essentially only costs 80p.
 For more information, The Institute of Fundraising have a comprehensive guide to Payroll Giving which can be found here.

 We are signed up with a few sites who donate to charities when you shop online.
 A fantastic and easy way to raise money from the comfort of your home.